ashvinsrini/Data-Science-Nano-Degree/README.md

 Acknowledgements:
 I'd like to thank stackoverflow, medium for providing a platform through which I could learn.
-And also the Kaggle for providing me with the required dataset of AirBNB Seattle data set
+And also the Kaggle for providing me with the required dataset of AirBNB Seattle data set, which you can browse [here](https://www.kaggle.com/airbnb/seattle)